hjisaac/recommender-system/README.md

 docs/                 # Documentation for the project, including detailed explanations and guidelines.

 examples/             # Example scripts to demonstrate the usage of the system.
-├── basic_example/    # A simple example to get started quickly.
 └── movies_lens/      # Example using the MovieLens dataset.

 figures/              # Additional plots and figures for analysis and results.